tma995/tma995.github.io/_posts/2019-04-13-identify-arvato-customer-segments.md

 ### Data Pre-processing

+##### Building Data Dictionary

-The largest challenge for me is Data Understanding.
+The largest challenge at first is Data Understanding.
 There are hundreds of variables, but not all of them are documented.
 So I did a thorough study of all reference I can get to and engineered all features into a synthetic data dictionary with some manual work on data types.

-It ensures me on complete following project.
+All features in `AZDIAS` need to be documented, as well their data types and 'missing or unknown' values.
+Some require manual work based on references and guessing.
+The dictionary is composed from following parts:

 |Building Blocks|Comments|
 |:----------|:----------|